Anna (Frozen): Voice

-The two directors, Buck and Lee, were also impressed by how Kristen and Idina related.
+The two directors, Buck and Lee, were also impressed by how Bell and Menzel related.
 "During one of our early read-throughs, Kristen and Idina sang a ballad to each other which had so much emotion that everyone in the room was in tears," Buck said.
 "It not only showed how great their voices were together, but showed the power the music would have in the story."
 However, Bell was not all confidence when recording with Menzel, described the experiences working with her co-star as "nerve-racking".
 The duo had rehearsed at Idina's house a song called "Wind Beneath My Wings", during which Bell praised Idina's powerful voice.
-Regarding the songs that she performed in the film, Kristen said, "We're singing the lovely songs of Kristen and Bobby Lopez, who wrote 'Book of Mormon.'
+Regarding the songs that she performed in the film, Bell said, "We're singing the lovely songs of Kristen and Bobby Lopez, who wrote 'Book of Mormon.'
 So it's really, really funny music.
 It's really good music.
 They're amazing to work for."

 Director Jennifer Lee strongly believed that there could not be any other Anna but Kristen Bell, saying, "It was definitely a wonderful surprise hearing her voice [during auditions], not knowing that she had been classically trained.
 Also, she had such a warm, sweet voice.
 She was everything that we could've hoped for Anna."
 Co-director Chris Buck shared Lee's ideas, commenting, "Kristen Bell for Anna was the very first person that we saw.
 We did a lot of casting to find Anna, but she just hit it out of the park.
 From the beginning we loved her, and she just kind of became Anna and Anna became her.
 I don't know which one is which."
 Idina Menzel was also surprised by her co-star's singing ability, stating that, "I didn't know how great a singer she was.
 I quickly found out and need to constantly tell her because she doesn't tell anybody else!
 She's always playing it down."
 Songwriter Kristen Anderson-Lopez later commended Bell's quick comprehension of her ideas, saying that she would collaborate with the actress for "the rest of [her] life" if she could.
 Anna's animator Becky Bresee commented that Bell's voice "lends itself well, so you are taking bits and pieces."